jdeschamps/EMU/README.md

 [Tutorial for Eclipse Windows Builder](  https://github.com/jdeschamps/EMU-guide/tree/master/tutorial ): a detailed walk through on how to easily assemble an EMU user interface using drag and drop software.

-#### Examples

-[EMU examples]( https://github.com/jdeschamps/EMU-guide/tree/master/examples ): these projects include an empty base project, a simple UI for controlling lasers and a filterwheel and an interface for a commercial laser.

 #### htSMLM

-The Ries lab is using its own EMU plugin to control its automated localization microscopes: [htSMLM](https://github.com/jdeschamps/htSMLM).
-This plugin is more advanced than the examples and can be used to explore more complex behaviours.
+The Ries lab is using its own advanced EMU plugin to control automated localization microscopes: [htSMLM](https://github.com/jdeschamps/htSMLM).